-In addition to the scientific match, Dr. Samanez-Larkin has been highly committed to and successful mentoring students under-represented in science.
-Beyond the mentorship opportunities already available within the lab at Duke, Dr. Samanez-Larkin is co-PI on a NSF REU grant which brings under-represented undergraduate students to Duke campus for a summer research program and provides mentoring opportunities for graduate students.
-I will continue to be a mentor for this program throughout my time at Duke and hope to run my own program like this one day as a faculty member.
+In addition to the scientific match, Dr. Samanez-Larkin has been highly committed to mentoring students under-represented in science.
+Of the 12 current and 34 previous undergraduates, 3 current and 8 former post-bac researchers, 4 previous post-docs, and 6 current and 0 previous graduate students, 72% are women and 36% are Black and/or Hispanic (24% Black, 12% Hispanic/Latinx).
+An average of 1 in 5 members of his lab over the past six years has been a Black woman, which is almost completely unrepresented in neuroscience (<1% of faculty).
+Beyond the mentorship opportunities already available within the lab at Duke, Dr. Samanez-Larkin is co-PI on a new NSF REU grant which brings under-represented undergraduate students to Duke campus for a summer research program.
+I will be a graduate student mentor for this program for the next two years.

 Dr. Ming Hsu is an ideal co-sponsor.
 As a decision neuroscientist with a primary faculty appointment in a business school, he has a clear track record of translational neuroscience research.
-He was a consultant and collaborator on a multi-institutional grant on dopamine and decision making written by Drs.
-Samanez-Larkin and Zald, so they have a history of working together successfully despite being at different institutions.
-Although Dr. Hsu is in California, we successfully collaborated on my first-author publication in the Journal of Neuroscience.
-We have demonstrated clearly the feasibility of working together across the country by publishing two papers together (Castrellon et al 2019; Seaman et al 2018) with another paper in preparation.
-Now that all of the data collection is complete for the grant, the three of us are working together closely on the studies proposed for the F99 phase of this award.
+He was a consultant and collaborator on a grant on dopamine and decision making written by Drs.
+Samanez-Larkin and Zald 8 years ago, so they have a history of working together.
+Although this was the grant that funded my post-bacc research, I did not previously get the opportunity to work directly with Dr. Hsu.
+Now that all of the data collection is complete, the three of us are working together closely on the studies proposed for the F99 phase of this award.
 Dr. Hsu is an expert in computational modeling and neuroimaging of social economic behavior with publications in Science, PNAS, Nature Neuroscience, the Journal of Neuroscience, and Psychological Science.
 He was also a Society for Neuroeconomics Early Career Award winner in 2015.
 In addition to collaborating on dopamine and decision-making projects with our lab, he has several of his own grants related to dopamine and social decision making.
 He will also provide guidance and advice on the transition to the post-doctoral K00 phase and is a potential post-doctoral mentor.

-In addition to the mentorship described above, the intellectual environment and scientific resources available at Duke are unmatched.
-Various intellectual communities at Duke (e.g., Duke Center for Cognitive Neuroscience (CCN), Duke Center for Interdisciplinary Decision Science), will provide access to cutting edge research and theoretical perspectives.
-For instance, the Duke CCN hosts a weekly colloquium which I will regularly attend to see visiting speakers from around the world and in which I will give my own talks to the local community.
-These presentations will broaden my experience with cognitive neuroscience and expand my professional network of colleagues.
+In addition to the mentorship described above, the intellectual environment and general scientific resources available at Duke are unmatched.
+The various intellectual communities at Duke (e.g., Duke Center for Cognitive Neuroscience, Duke Center for Interdisciplinary Decision Science), will provide access to cutting edge research and theoretical perspectives.
+For instance, the Duke Center for Cognitive Neuroscience hosts a weekly colloquium which I will regularly attend to see visiting speakers from around the world and in which I will give my own talks to the local community.
+These presentations will not only broaden my experience with cognitive neuroscience, but also will expand my professional network of colleagues.
 This network will be invaluable as I move forward in my academic career.